ArchitDukhande/ArchitDukhande/README.md

 ## 🧠 About Me

 - 🌟 Passionate about solving business problems using data pipelines, analytics, and automation
-- 🔄 Hands-on experience with real-time streaming, ELT pipelines, and data modeling
+- 🔄 Hands-on experience with real-time streaming, ELT/ETL pipelines, and data modeling
 - ⚙️ Thrive at the intersection of **engineering**, **analysis**, and **machine learning**
 - 🤝 Open to collaborations and impactful data projects